 - Director of Liquor Licensing allows extended Sunday trading for Western Australian bottle shops over the festive season

-- Metropolitan liquor stores and hotel bottle shops can open from 8am to 10pm
+- Metropolitan liquor stores can open from 8am to 10pm

 - Regional liquor stores can open from 10am to 10pm

-Racing and Gaming and Small Business Minister Reece Whitby has welcomed a decision by the Director of Liquor Licensing to allow extended Sunday trading for Western Australian liquor stores over the festive season.
+Racing and Gaming and Small Business Minister Paul Papalia has welcomed a decision by the Director of Liquor Licensing to allow extended Sunday trading for Western Australian liquor stores over the festive season.

 The move means business owners will not have to apply for an extended trading permit or pay any fees.

-Regional bottle shops cannot currently trade on Sundays but under the arrangement will be able to open from 10am to 10pm on those same dates.
+Regional bottle shops can open from 10am to 10pm on those same dates.

-Comments attributed to Racing and Gaming and Small Business Minister Reece Whitby:
+Comments attributed to Racing and Gaming and Small Business Minister Paul Papalia:

-"The decision not only reduces administrative burden and costs to licensees, it also reflects the McGowan Government's commitment to balancing the responsible consumption of alcohol with the community's desire to enjoy the festive season with family and friends."
+"The McGowan Government welcomes the Director's approach as it reflects this Government's policy on balancing the responsible consumption of alcohol with the community's desire to enjoy the festive season with family and friends."